How to inspect a used car - the ultimate checklist

 A high mileage car will have various issues with wear and tear, while a low mileage car will not.

-It's also worth checking the MoT certificate and service records for the recorded mileage.
+It's also worth checking the MOT history and service records for the recorded mileage.

 Is there any accident damage?

 Check the bodywork closely for mismatched colours or whether there are gaps between any panels.

 It's also worth checking under the carpets and other areas if you suspect the car's colour may have been changed.
 Also, look for welding in the boot or body.

 Check the tyres are in good condition and they should have a minimum tread of 1.6mm.

 There's a block in one of the treads to easily check this depth and beware that anything close to this means you will be buying new tyres soon.